 Economics is an extremely popular major -- for men.
 Ten to 20 percent of all male undergraduates concentrate in the field at the top 100 universities and top 100 liberal arts colleges as ranked by U.S. News and World Report.

 Nationwide, however, for every female undergraduate in the major, there are three males in the major, adjusted for relative numbers of bachelor’s degrees by sex.
 Among the top 100 liberal arts colleges, there are 2.6 males for every female economics major; there are 2.5 males for every female at the top 100 research universities.

 Worse, these differences have widened over the last two decades.

 Students often realize too late in their undergraduate studies that an understanding of economic concepts, modeling, statistics and econometrics is a helpful career and life tool.
 Many initially believe economics is only valuable for those who want to work in the financial and corporate sectors.
-(This year’s winners of the Nobel Prize in Economic Sciences, announced this morning, are Eugene F. Fama, Robert J. Shiller and Lars Peter Hansen, men whose work focuses on financial markets.)
+(This year’s winners of the Nobel Prize in Economic Sciences, , are Eugene F. Fama, Robert J. Shiller and Lars Peter Hansen, men whose work focuses on financial markets.)